doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 - Using the old pre-M `KeyPairGeneratorSpec` api and not setting `.setEncryptionRequired()` from `L-6-23`+ seems to be safe from keyloss for the above scenarios.
 - Using the new post-M `KeyGenParameterSpec` api and not setting `setUserAuthenticationRequired` (or _also_ setting `setInvalidatedByBiometricEnrollment(false)`) should be safe from keyloss

-Feedback from the below comments tell us:

-//TODO

 I hope that this sheds some light on this slightly confusing behaviour!
 As always, any thoughts / comments welcome.

 # What key management choices you have